babakbarazandeh/Mixed_Linear_Regression/README.md

-S. Gaffney and P. Smyth, “Trajectory clustering with mixtures of regression models,” in Proceedings of the fifth ACM SIGKDD international conference on Knowledge discovery and data mining, 1999, pp. 63–72
+S. Gaffney and P. Smyth, “Trajectory clustering with mixtures of regression models,” in Proceedings of the fifth ACM SIGKDD international conference on Knowledge discovery and data mining, 1999, pp. 63–72.

+<a id="4">[4]</a>
+ K. Zhong, P. Jain, and I. S. Dhillon, “Mixed linear regression with multiple components,” in Advances in neural information processing systems, 2016, pp.
+2190–2198.

 # Getting started
 Run Main.m